stefanmielke/libdragon-extensions/README.md

 Supports a simple menu with background rendering and scrolling.
 Uses basic text rendering.

+The interaction with the menu occurs by using 'A' or 'START' to select and 'B' to exit a sub-menu.

 To understand the basic texture used, see `sample_assets/menu.png`.

 ```c